MarkSoluiman/SecPlus/Chapter 1/Part3/Change Management 1.3.md

 ## Stakeholders

-Stakeholders are the individuals or entities who the are impacted by the change.
+Stakeholders are the individuals or entities who are impacted by the change.

-For example, upgrade software used for shipping labels will affect the Shipping / Receiving, accounting reports, product delivery time frames, and revenue recognition which must be known to the CEO of the company.
+For example, upgrading software used for shipping labels will affect the Shipping / Receiving, accounting reports, product delivery time frames, and revenue recognition which must be known to the CEO of the company.

 ## Impact Analysis